Skip to content

 Claude for research workflow — upload sources, summarize each, synthesize across them, extract findings, verify, then draft

-Reading long PDFs, papers, and data
+Can Claude read long PDFs, papers, and data?

 For quantitative work, Claude reads CSVs and spreadsheets and will describe distributions, flag outliers, and propose analyses; our Claude for data analysis guide goes deeper on that flow.
 Two honest limits: Claude does not generate images or charts itself — it can write the plotting code, but you run it — and it cannot open paywalled papers it was never given, so "analyze this study" only works when you supply the file.
+One more limit worth knowing if you work in a clinical setting: files containing patient data need a BAA-backed setup rather than the consumer app, which our guide to Claude for healthcare walks through.

 The citation problem: verify every reference